Enhanced Agri-Food Workplace Protection Program

 - To comply with reviews by Ontario of information related to other programs and initiatives delivered by, or for, Ontario in which the business is enrolled or has applied.

-- The use of the business' name and contact information by Ontario to contact the business for the purpose of evaluating the effectiveness and efficiency of programming, or for any other similar purpose.
+- The use of the business' name and contact information by Ontario or Canada to contact the business for the purpose of evaluating the effectiveness and efficiency of programming, or for any other similar purpose.

 In the event of a conflict between anything set out in Guidelines and the Minister's Order 0004/2020 under which this Program is created, the Minister's Order will prevail.